luciaddeveloperplatform/luciadria2020vuenolint/README.md

  Babel + SASS + VUE

 ## It does NOT Include
  For simplicity it does not include ESLint or Prettier.
-You cna add them yourself on top
+You can add them yourself on top

 ## Description
 This basic setup can deal with js, jsx, css, scss and multiple static files (eot|svg|ttf|woff|woff2|png|jpg)